rickyHong/grok-bloch/README.md

 # Ⓗ grok-bloch
-Application that helps user understand the Bloch Sphere
+Application that helps user understand the Bloch Sphere(update)

 # 🚀 Use it: